how to get pregnant with PCOS

 Hormone Imbalances

-Aside from elevated testosterone, women with PCOS often have higher luteinizing hormone (LH), lower follicle-stimulating hormone (FSH), lower progesterone levels, and sometimes higher estrogen (although it can be lower too).
+Aside from elevated testosterone, women with PCOS9 often have higher luteinizing hormone (LH), lower follicle-stimulating hormone (FSH), lower progesterone levels, and sometimes higher estrogen (although it can be lower too).
 LH triggers egg release from the ovary, and FSH stimulates egg growth.
 All are essential for ovulation, as you'll see below.

 These hormone imbalances manifest as irregular or missing periods from lack of ovulation.